 It’s an easy way to be sure you’re getting a balanced diet that’s ideal for building the ab muscles.

 All you need to do is pretend your plate is a clock.
 Make an imaginary line for 9:00 and for 9:20.
 Fill the largest portion of the plate with fibrous carbs (highfiber food like vegetables and fruit).

-Fill the second largest portion with protein.
+Fill the second largest portion with lean protein.
 It doesn’t matter whether you’re a vegan, vegetarian or omnivore, whatever your protein source is, it goes there.
 Fill the remaining portion with starchy carbs (but preferably not refined carbs) and top it with a small amount of incidental fat (or cook with it).

 Keep the portions normal sized without heaping and you will find this simple strategy is something you can use anywhere, and it will help you burn fat and lose belly fat in the process.

 When combined with a science-based workout program, eating in this manner will help change your body composition, decrease your body fat percentage, and increase your lean muscle mass without you having to be overly focused on the numbers.

 4. QUIT COUNTING REPS, MAKE REPS COUNT

 When it comes to your ab workouts, be sure to not focus on counting reps but rather making your reps count.